 - In an interesting counter-trope, a "miss" animation will fly straight, but slightly off-target.
 No big deal when fighting across a room, but at point blank, this will suddenly cause a projectile to fly straight up or sideways.
 Alternately humorous, and humiliating.

 - This also occurs in Champions Online.
 The player character can be teleporting (read: an intangible, invisible mass of energy) and whatever projectiles were launched will pursue you to the point of staying at the exact point where your character is floating.
 Amusingly, they will not register the hit until after the player completes the teleport.

 - Gigas in Final Fantasy XI toss boulders as a ranged attack.
-Said boulders travel to their target in a straight line and always hit in the animation, gravity and obstacles be damned.
+Said boulders travel to their target in a straight line and always show an impact in the animation, gravity and obstacles be damned.
 Of course, like the City of Heroes example above, whether or not the boulder actually hits is independent of this.

 - RuneScape is guilty for it, too.
 Any projectile, when launched, is gonna hit, come hell or high water.
 If someone throws a knife or fireball at you and you teleport elsewhere before it hits, it will travel to wherever you ended up and connect, no matter how long the distance is.
 The time is determined by where you were when the projectile was launched, so if you run towards them, it slows down, and if you run away, it speeds up.

 - This used to be true for everything earlier than a certain date.
 The advent of Corporeal Beast (probably) was also the birth of a ranged attack that targeted a ground location rather than a player, so that players could move away from the location to not get hit - and considering the hit's strength, that was preferable.
 Many bosses followed suit, having move-dodgeable attacks that target places - but all standard player-targeting missiles or spells will curve to hit their targets.